 We peer into Periscope to give you a glimpse of the popular new social platform and explore the value of live streaming as a marketing tool.

-SPEAKING HUMAN THE ORIGINAL PODCAST SERIES What's in Episode 50½?
+What's in Episode 50½?
 We freeze, chill and serve our thoughts on the coolest things to come out of 2015.
 In the iconic words of Arnold Schwarzenegger’s Mr. Freeze from Batman & Robin… "Let’s kick some ice!"
-Need some...
+Need some reference material when listening to this...

 We recap the amazing, astonishing and awe-inspiring marketing feats of 2015 by presenting the winners of our second annual Awesome Awards.

-SPEAKING HUMAN THE ORIGINAL PODCAST SERIES What's in Episode 49?
+What's in Episode 49?
 We sharpen our scissors, grab our cable boxes, cut off all the cords, and stare at our screens to get a picture of the future outlook for cable companies and TV advertising.
-Don’t touch that dial because...
+Don’t touch that dial because Speaking Human starts now!
+Need some...

 We use the force to force our bodies to sit through an endless array of new marketing efforts incorporating a Star Wars theme while pondering the epic question: Is it ever a good idea to jump on the marketing bandwagon?